tuckmeng/npcap/Readme.md

-# What this is all about
+# What This Is All About

 This are the examples from the Npcap SDK compiled to run on windows.
 The Npcap SDK is from https://npcap.com which is a standardised packet capture library implementing the pcap API for all platforms.
 The same feature in Unix is available if you install tcpdump.To try them out, install the npcap installer on Windows and then run the exe files.
 There are challenges building the files in Windows, so I've created them here.